Start with the checklist before the first season gets too big.

 Choose the first few tools that actually earn their place.

-Use the buy-first guide before you spend on specialty gear.
+Use the buy-first guide before specialty gear.
 Then narrow the list to one carry tool, one protection tool, and one cutting tool tied to weekly work.

 Budgeting